What is CapCut, and how do you use it?

 How to use keyframes in CapCut

-Keyframes are perfect for easing in and out of a transition, effect, sound, or something else entirely.
+Keyframes are perfect for easing in and out of a command.
 Here’s how to do them in CapCut:

 1. Select the element you’d like to keyframe.
-For this run-through, let’s go with the “Clone Jutsu” effect, which we found in the “Effects” tab and added to our project timeline.
+For this run-through, let’s go with a regular video file, which we’d like to edit with a gentle zoom.

 A group of friends hanging out in the countryside